Our Story

 Our Growth Story

-We started with grassroots, coalition-inspired goals including forming local chapters in 19 states to advocate for mindful schools and meet regularly to aid each other in implementing holistic approaches to education.
+We started with grassroots, coalition-inspired goals including forming local chapters in 19 states to advocate for mindful schools and to meet regularly to aid each other in implementing holistic approaches to education.
 The pillars of our mission were mentorship, training, and resources--connecting educators to all of the amazing curriculums, programs, books, and apps that were becoming available.

 Inspired by all of the stories shared at our first conference, Tracy felt called to birth a one-of-a-kind book into the world--one that represented and recounted the emergence of mindfulness in US education and that was part field guide and part "Chicken Soup for the Soul" for educating mindfully from any role within schools.
 Proceeds from the book funded scholarships and educator grants.